Wang Heqing

-Wang Heqing 王和卿 (c.
+Wang Heqing (王和卿; c.
 1260), a writer of Chinese Sanqu poetry, was a native of Daming in Hebei province.
 Other than his birthplace, which is noted in Zheng Sicheng's Record of Ghosts, nothing of certainty can be said of his life.
-The Ming period Chuo Genglu 輟耕錄, describes Wang as a friend of Guan Hanqing 關漢卿 (c.
-1300) in Tadu, modern Beijing.
+The Ming period Chuo Genglu (輟耕錄), describes Wang as a friend of Guan Hanqing in Dadu, modern Beijing.
 It is also noted that Wang's lyric on the giant butterfly in the Beijing area was the beginning of his popularity as a writer in the 1260s.
 Of his sanqu lyrics, twenty-one short lyrics survive with one suite and fragments.